Azure/azure-sdk/docs/rust/introduction.md

 | `with_` | field setter returning `Self` - typically used in builders | `with_field_name(&mut self, value: FieldType) -> &mut Self` |
 | `set_` | field setter returning nothing or anything else | `set_field_name(&mut self, value: FieldType)` |

+##### Operation Options {#rust-client-methods-options}

+> TODO: Pass per-call options that affect the pipeline e.g., if Some(T), clone pipeline and modify.
+> See <https://learn.microsoft.com/javascript/api/@azure/core-client/operationrequestoptions> for some ideas.
+> Perhaps not everything can be customized.
+Do we, for example, allow removing policies or just adding?
+And which policies with options can be changed?

+##### Return Types {#rust-client-methods-return}

+{% include requirement/MUST id="rust-client-methods-return-result"} return an `azure_core::Result<azure_core::Response>` from an `async fn`.

+This is equivalent to returning an `impl Future<Output = azure_core::Result<azure_core::Response>>` from an `fn`.

+> TODO: Update when LRO and pageable design guidelines.

+##### Cancellation {#rust-client-methods-cancellation}

+Cancelling an asynchronous method call in Rust is done by dropping the `Future`.

+The Rust `std` crate itself does not implement an async runtime, so different async runtimes must be chosen by the caller and may support cancellation different. `tokio` is common and should be the default, but not required.
+Various extensions also exist that the caller may use that may otherwise not work with passing in a cancellation token like in some other Azure SDK languages.

 #### Service Method Parameters {#rust-parameters}

 {% include requirement/MUST id="rust-parameters-self" %} take a `&self` as the first parameter.
 All service clients must be immutable

 {% include requirement/MAY id="rust-parameters-interior-mutability" %} use interior mutability e.g., `std::sync::OnceLock` for single-resource caching e.g., a single key-specific `CryptographyClient` that attempts to download the public key material for subsequent public key operations.

-##### Parameter Validation
+##### Parameter Validation {#rust-parameters-validation}

 The service client will have several methods that perform requests on the service. _Service parameters_ are directly passed across the wire to an Azure service. _Client parameters_ are not passed directly to the service, but used within the client library to fulfill the request.
 Examples of client parameters include values that are used to construct a URI or a file that needs to be uploaded to storage.

-{% include requirement/MUST id="rust-parameters-client-validation" %} validate client parameters.
+{% include requirement/MUST id="rust-parameters-validation-client" %} validate client parameters.

-{% include requirement/MUSTNOT id="rust-parameters-server-validation" %} validate service parameters.
+{% include requirement/MUSTNOT id="rust-parameters-validation-server" %} validate service parameters.
 This includes null checks, empty strings, and other common validating conditions.
 Let the service validate any request parameters.

-{% include requirement/MUSTNOT id="rust-parameters-server-defaults" %} encode service parameter default values.
+{% include requirement/MUSTNOT id="rust-parameters-validation-server-defaults" %} encode service parameter default values.
 These values may change from version to version and may cause unexpected results when calling older versions from a newer client.
 Let the service apply default parameter values.

-{% include requirement/MUST id="rust-parameters-check-devex" %} validate the developer experience when the service parameters are invalid to ensure appropriate error messages are generated by the service.
+{% include requirement/MUST id="rust-parameters-validation-check-devex" %} validate the developer experience when the service parameters are invalid to ensure appropriate error messages are generated by the service.
 If the developer experience is compromised due to service-side error messages, work with the service team to correct prior to release.

-##### Operation Options

-> TODO: Pass per-call options that affect the pipeline e.g., if Some(T), clone pipeline and modify.

-##### Return Types

-{% include requirement/MUST id="rust-client-methods-return-result"} return an `azure_core::Result<azure_core::Response>` from an `async fn`.

-This is equivalent to returning an `impl Future<Output = azure_core::Result<azure_core::Response>>` from an `fn`.

-> TODO: Update when LRO and pageable design guidelines.

 #### Methods Returning Collections (Paging) {#rust-paging}